Couples Therapy

 “Friendship fuels the flames of romance because it offers the best protection against feeling adversarial toward your spouse.”

-I often hear my couples say, “I feel like we’d be great together if it wasn’t all the outside stressors that impact our relationship.”
-Most couples have a reason they were drawn together in the first place, but stressors build up and communication breaks down, causing their relationship to suffer as they balance tending to their work, personal responsibilities, own needs, and their partner’s needs.
+Most couples have a reason they were drawn together in the first place and fondly recall the early days of the relationship, but stressors build up and communication breaks down, causing their relationship to suffer as they balance tending to their work, personal responsibilities, own needs, and their partner’s needs.

-Whether you feel like your connection needs a “tune-up,” you seek conflict-resolution skills to disagree more effectively and tone down stressful arguments, or if you worry it may be too late to save your relationship, you are in the right place.
+Whether you feel like your connection needs a “tune-up,” communication issues are detracting from the love you share, you seek conflict-resolution skills to disagree more effectively and tone down stressful arguments, or even if you worry it may be too late to save your relationship, you are in the right place.

 Dr. Shannon Thomas, Psy.D.